Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An

 \section{Abstract}

 The production of both gravitational waves and short gamma-ray bursts (sGRBs) is widely associated with the merger of compact objects.
-Several studies have modelled the evolution of the electromagnetic emission using the synchrotron emission produced by the deceleration of both a relativistic jet seen off-axis, and a cocoon (both using numerical studies).
-In this study we present an analytical model of the synchrotron and SSC emission for an off-axis jet and a cocoon.
-We calculate the light curves obtained from an analytic model in which the synchrotron and SSC emission (in the fast- or slow-cooling regime) of an off-axis jet, and a cocoon, when both are decelerated in either a homogeneous or a wind-like circumburst medium.
-We find that the synchrotron emission generated by the cocoon and off-axis jet increase as $F_\nu\propto t^{\alpha}$ with $\alpha\lesssim 0.8$ and $\alpha>3$, respectively.
-We show that the synchrotron emission of the cocoon is stronger than that of the off-axis jet during the first $\sim$ 10 - 30 days, and weaker during the next $\gtrsim$ 80 days.
+Several studies have modelled the evolution of the electromagnetic emission using the synchrotron emission produced by the deceleration of both a relativistic top-hat jet seen off-axis, and a wide-angle quasi-spherical outflow (both using numerical studies).
+In this study we present an analytical model of the synchrotron and synchrotron self-Compton (SSC) emission for an off-axis top-hat jet and a quasi-spherical outflow.
+We calculate the light curves obtained from an analytic model in which the synchrotron and SSC emission (in the fast- or slow-cooling regime) of an off-axis top-hat jet and a quasi-spherical outflow are decelerated in either a homogeneous or a wind-like circumburst medium.
+We show that the synchrotron emission of the quasi-spherical outflow is stronger than that of the off-axis jet during the first $\sim$ 10 - 20 days, and weaker during the next $\gtrsim$ 80 days.
 Moreover, we show that if the off-axis jet is decelerated in a wind-like medium, then the SSC emission is very likely to be detected.
-Applying a MCMC code to our model (for synchrotron emission only), we find the best-fit values for the radio, optical and X-ray emission of GRB 170817A which are in accordance with the observations.
+Applying a MCMC code to our model (for synchrotron emission only), we find the best-fit values for the radio, optical and X-ray emission of GRB 170817A which are in accordance with observations.
+For GRB 170817A, we find using our model that the synchrotron emission generated by the quasi-spherical outflow and off-axis top-hat jet increase as $F_\nu\propto t^{\alpha}$ with $\alpha\lesssim 0.8$ and $\alpha>3$, respectively.
 Finally, we obtain the correspondent SSC light curves which are in accordance with the very-high-energy gamma-ray upper limits derived with the GeV - TeV observatories.

-\keywords{Gamma-rays bursts: individual (GRB170817A) --- Stars: neutron --- Gravitational waves --- Physical data and processes: acceleration of particles --- Physical data and processes: radiation mechanism: nonthermal --- ISM: general - magnetic fields}
+\keywords{Gamma-rays bursts: individual (GRB 170817A) --- Stars: neutron --- Gravitational waves --- Physical data and processes: acceleration of particles --- Physical data and processes: radiation mechanism: nonthermal --- ISM: general - magnetic fields}